ST10030291/OPSC7311-POE/README.md

 real time database and disaplys the correct data according to the number of points the users have.

 ## Feature 2
-For Feature 2 we added a timer to help user track their time while completing tasks, we also added another graph ontop of one of our graphs and we also added the ability for users to have a profile picture so in total we added 3 features.
+For Feature 2 we added a timer to help user track their time while completing tasks, we added a delete feature for tasks when ou view tasks, click the task and it will take you to the current task and there will be a delete icon for you to delete a task if you want to and we added another feature which is the ability for users to have a profile picture so in total we added 3 features.

 ## Who implemented what ?
 ### Avish Judnarain, ST10030291